 As Som mentioned, investing isn’t hard.
 Here are the 3 key things he suggests for any investor’s success:

 - Build a portfolio of strong assets that perform well

 Start Investing Now

-The biggest take-away from this episode is that investing is incredibly important to take part in.
+The biggest takeaway from this episode is that investing is incredibly important to take part.
 It shouldn’t be something you delay until your 30s or 40s.
 The sooner you start investing in life, the better off you’ll be in the future.
-Moreover, you’ll also become more confident and feel more secure with your finances my having a solid plan for retirement and your other financial goals.
+Moreover, you’ll also become more confident and feel more secure with your finances by having a solid plan for retirement and your other financial goals.